wbzyl/nosql-tutorial/views/elasticsearch.md

 Co oznacza *percolation*? przenikanie, przefiltrowanie, perkolacja?
 „Let's define callback for percolation.
-Whenewer a new document is saved in the index, this block will be executed, and we will have access to matching queries in the `NosqlTweet#matches` property.”
+Whenewer a new document is saved in the index, this block will be executed, and we will have access to matching queries in the `Tweet#matches` property.”

 Przy okazji zdefinujemy *mapping* dla statusów zapisywanych w bazie ElasticSearch.